imrinahru/my-site-fresh/content/04_Reading_Notes/Maeda, John_How to Speak Machine.md

 ## Democratization of Style Through Computation

+>  It follows that, a century later, the old Bauhaus ways must be shed to usher in the new ways afforded by the new industrial revolution now under way, powered by computation.
+The new courage required is to steel oneself to take on the challenge of speaking machine, as you are doing right now.
+Consider yourself a member of the new Bauhaus of this century.

 - Silicon Valley’s capital and widespread computational power make high-quality design broadly accessible—as long as it is delivered digitally.

 - Anyone can now be “in style” via the latest computational products, and users themselves influence these designs.

 - As with the Bauhaus a century ago, old design philosophies must be shed.

 - Learning to “speak machine” is presented as the new Bauhaus ethos.

+> [!NOTE] Replicating the power structure
+> According to Maeda, he looks to replace the "Temple of Design" with a "Temple of Tech".
+The power never left a handful of elite, from the Bauhaus designers to the Silicon Valley techbros.

 ---